xjsender/haoide/README.md

 # New Feature:
-1. Add picklist value completions feature (2013-12-06)
++ Add picklist value completions feature (2013-12-06)
++ Export Sobject Data Template by Record Type (2013-12-07)

 # Installation #
 You can install this plugin by search ```Salesforce IDE``` in package control,